 "Loyalty is very rarely linked to money; instead it’s associated with feeling valued within a company".

-It found that employees experiencing a higher level of humanity at work tended to perform better, are more likely to exert extra effort at their jobs, and are less likely to leave their companies.
+It found that employees experiencing a higher level of humanity at work tend to perform better, are more likely to exert extra effort at their jobs, and are less likely to leave their companies.

 Traditional vs social recognition